pawar-aa/INFO6150-Web-Design-User-Experien-Engr/WebDesignAsg1/readme.md

   - Appropriate colors for headings and layouts
   - Styling for the entire webpage

-To view the project, please visit the GitHub repository: [GitHub Repository URL]
+To view the project, please visit the GitHub repository: https://github.com/pawar-aa/WebDesignFall23Assignments)https://github.com/pawar-aa/WebDesignFall23Assignments